Datsun Type 13

-The 1934 Datsun Type 13 was a small car produced by Nissan Motor Co., Ltd. Introduced in July 1934, it remained in production until March 1935 after its replacement, the Type 14, was introduced in February 1935.
+The Datsun Type 13 was a small car produced by Nissan Motor Co., Ltd. Introduced in July 1934, it remained in production until March 1935 after its replacement, the Type 14, was introduced in February 1935.
 The Type 13 was basically similar to the earlier 1933 Type 12, but was more stylish in appearance.
 For the first time, a truck version was also available; the Datsun Type 13T.

 Design

-The fully chromed, heart-shaped grill was all new, and was tilted backwards by about ten degrees unlike the upright design used on earlier Datsuns.
+The fully chromed, heart-shaped grille was entirely new and tilted backwards by about ten degrees, unlike the upright design used on earlier Datsuns.
 The vents on the sides of the bonnet were installed at the same angle as the grille and the earlier cast spoked wheels were replaced with flush, pressed steel items.
 Aside from the truck and a panel van, there was also a range of two-door passenger car bodies available: a Phaeton, a roadster, and a sedan with suicide doors.

 Popular as a taxi in Japan, the Type 13 was the first Datsun to be exported, with 44 cars sent mainly to South Africa and Australia.
 Some cars were sold directly from a ship, touring the world and promoting Japanese-made goods.
 An attempt to clothe Type 13 bodies with locally made Australian bodywork ended in bankruptcy after a succession of logistical and engineering failures.
 880 Type 13s were built in 1934 alone; the total production overall is uncertain.